fkyprianou/deved-platform/content/blog/en/how-to-send-sms-messages-with-node-red.md

 ## Setting Up Your Node-RED Editor

 First, you’ll need to [install](https://nodered.org/docs/getting-started/local) Node-RED.
-For the purposes of this tutorial, we'll do this on our local machine but but it could be done on a Raspberry Pi or Debian-based operating system, or a number of other  options.
+For this tutorial, we'll do this on our local machine but it could be done on a Raspberry Pi or Debian-based operating system or a number of other options.

 In my case, I prefer to install Node-RED using npm.